cclow/50sfit/_posts/2016-10-18-starting_with_food.md

   As a general rule, stay away from oils that could have gone rancid or became trans-fats from excessive heating and processing, and avoid those high on Omega 6 or linoleic fatty acid.[^linoleic]
   Eliminate or reduce deep fried food, margarine, hydrogenated oils, and vegetable seed oils such as those from canola, rapeseed, corn, cottonseed, sunflower, soybean, safflower, though these are frequently mistaken for healthy oils.

-  Don't be afraid to replace these with food rich with saturated and monounstaurated fats such as from ghee and full cream milk from grass-fed cows, coconut, avocado, macadamia, olive or those occurring naturally in eggs, nuts, oily fish, cheese, butter, grass fed beef, lamb, pork, etc.
+  Don't be afraid to replace these with food rich in saturated and monounsaturated fats such as from ghee and full cream milk from grass-fed cows, coconut, avocado, macadamia, olive or those occurring naturally in eggs, nuts, oily fish, cheese, butter, grass-fed beef, lamb, pork, etc.
   Most of these are highly satiating so you would probably not overeat, but do be careful of some like nuts where it is possible to eat too much of.

-* Meat, especially red meat and organ meats, had been demonised with saturated fats and cholesterol rich foods.
+* Meat, especially red meat, and organ meats, had been demonized with saturated fats and cholesterol rich foods.
   Like fats, the quality of meat can vary greatly, the good ones are hugely satiating and beneficial to our health when taken appropriately.
-  It is very important to be selective with animal protein you consume.
+  It is very important to be selective with the animal protein you consume.
   Chicken and beef are especially affected by modern feedlot techniques, such as antibiotics, confined living spaces, and inappropriate food.
   For instance, grain fed cows are more susceptible to diseases and have a much higher ratio of Omega 6 to Omega 3 fatty acid.

   Choose meats and products (eggs, milk) from pastured animals as much as possible.
   Also eat fresh meats, and not processed ones like in hot dogs, sausages, ham, unless you know how it's made.

-* You do not need to avoid food that are high in cholesterol.
+* You do not need to avoid food that is high in cholesterol.
-  Our blood cholesterol levels are controlled by production in our livers, and are not linked to the cholesterol levels in our food.
+  Our blood cholesterol levels are controlled by production in our livers and are not linked to the cholesterol levels in our food.

 * Eat more shellfish and fish, which are high in Omega 3 and other nutrients.
   Take note that large high-on-the-food-chain fishes like tuna and swordfish accumulate a large amount of mercury from their diets, Compared to wild fish, farmed fish are also more likely to be less healthy and likely to carry more pollutants from their environments.

-* Our asian diets are often dominated by carbohydrate, and for most people, I recommend reducing carbohydrates.
+* Our Asian diets are often dominated by carbohydrate, and for most people, I recommend reducing carbohydrates.
   Our digestive system turns carbohydrates into monosaccharides, or simply, sugar, and carbohydrate can affect us the same way sugar do.

-  If you need to eat carbohydrates, consider those with high fibre and nutrient contents like legumes, or starchy and bulky vegetables such as sweet potatoes, tapioca, carrots, turnips, pumpkins, squashes, etc.
+  If you need to eat carbohydrates, consider those with high fiber and nutrient contents like legumes, or starchy and bulky vegetables such as sweet potatoes, tapioca, carrots, turnips, pumpkins, squashes, etc.

   You might also consider getting more healthy fats into your diet.
   A high fat diet reduces blood sugar variation and can keep you feeling full longer. [^carbofat]

 * Eat fermented food.
-  Fermenting food makes them more digestible, less harmful, and can provide some additional nutrients not easily found elsewhere.
+  Fermenting food makes them more digestible, less harmful and can provide some additional nutrients not easily found elsewhere.
   Active fermented food can also introduce beneficial bacteria to our gut microbiome.

 * As risk management, reduce or eliminate products from wheat and most grain, such as bread, pasta, noodles.
   Besides being high in carbohydrate, wheat contains gluten-related proteins that can potentially damage our intestine wall and cause inflammation and autoimmune responses.
-  It is still unclear how many people are really affective, though some have estimated that most are gluten sensitive even if we are not celiac patients. [^beer]
+  It is still unclear how many people are really affected, though some have estimated that most are gluten sensitive even if we are not celiac patients. [^beer]

 [^health]: Weight loss or reduced body fat is just part of our health goal.
 In fact, extremely low body fat can be as unhealthy as high body fat.

-[^fasting-exception]: Not all short term caloric restriction are bad if they are used for a specific purpose as part of long term strategies.
-For example, intermittent fasting is sometimes used to activate autophaghy and encourage usage of fat for energy.
+[^fasting-exception]: Not all short-term caloric restriction are bad if they are used for a specific purpose as part of long-term strategies.
+For example, intermittent fasting is sometimes used to activate autophagy and encourage usage of fat for energy.

 [^biome]: It must also provide sustenance for the trillions of bacteria residing in our guts and living symbiotically with us.
 More on that in other posts.

-[^ego-depletion]: Our willpower are limited and should be conserve for more important decision making.
+[^ego-depletion]: Our willpower is limited and should be conserved for more important decision making.
 [Ego Depletion, You Are Not So Smart](https://youarenotsosmart.com/2012/04/17/ego-depletion/)

 [^countingcalories]: In these five plus years of improving my health, I have not counted my caloric intake even once.
 I just make sure I'm sufficiently and not overly full.